I'm having trouble with my technology; can you help me troubleshoot?

 Check the IT Portal

-RDP IT Services' portal may have an answer for you, but if you don't find what you need, you can log in with your RDP username and password to submit a question to the IT Services staff.
+RDP IT Services' portal may have an answer for you, but if you don't find what you need, you can log in with your RDP email address and password to submit a question to the IT Services staff.

 If you need further assistance, please contact IT Services | ServiceDesk@rdpolytech.ca.